greim/await.js/README.md

 ## Chainability

 Chainability is a key advantage of the Promise pattern, and needs.js has it.
+Here we've declared two sets of needs, and we want to "pump" the output of one into the other:

     n1 = new Needs('foo', 'bar', 'baz')
     n2 = new Needs('foo', 'bar', 'buz', 'qux')

+What happens is that n1 can *take* n2.

+    n1.take(n2) // there's lots of code here that you didn't write

-One needs object can `take()` another.
-How does needs.js deal with `n1` having a different set of things than `n2`?
+What about the fact that n1 has a different set of things than n2?
 Consider:

-    n1.take(n2)

     n1      n2
     ===========